Homeschool in as little as 14 days!

 Must be submitted to school superintendent a week prior to starting or withdrawing from school.
 Necessary to keep child from being considered truant.
-Can be downloaded here for free -> 𝗜𝗻𝘁𝗲𝗻𝘁 𝘁𝗼 𝗛𝗼𝗺𝗲𝘀𝗰𝗵𝗼𝗼𝗹
+This form can be downloaded for free under the Homeschool tab in Step 1.

 One of the most important things about homeschooling is staying organized.
 You will need weekly and daily planning sheets, weekly schedule to track subjects, and a grade card to track progress for your child’s portfolio at the very minimum.
 Check out our 𝗛𝗼𝗺𝗲𝘀𝗰𝗵𝗼𝗼𝗹 𝗣𝗹𝗮𝗻𝗻𝗶𝗻𝗴 𝗦𝘁𝗮𝗿𝘁𝗲𝗿 𝗞𝗶𝘁, it is super simple to use and has everything mentioned above plus some additional bonus sheets!